What is professional indemnity insurance?

-Professional indemnity insurance is for professional people or businesses that provide a specialist service – design, advice, words, numbers, ideas or other expertise – to paying clients.
+Professional indemnity insurance, PI insurance, professional liability insurance, errors and omissions.
+Whatever you call it, it covers professional people or businesses providing a specialist service – design, advice, words, numbers, ideas or other expertise – to paying clients.

 It protects you if one of those paying clients (or a third party) alleges you've made a mistake and it's cost them money.
-And they decide to sue you for their loss.
+And they sue you for their losses.

 Your policy pays for a specialist solicitor to defend you and, if it turns out you're culpable, picks up the tab for compensation or damages you have to pay your client.